eddyerburgh/jest-serializer-vue/README.md

 removeDataTestid     | `true`            | Removes `data-testid="whatever"` from your snapshots if true. removeDataTestId     | `true`            | Removes `data-test-id="whatever"` from your snapshots if true. removeDataQa         | `false`           | Removes `data-qa="whatever"` from your snapshots if true. `data-qa` is usually used by non-dev QA members.
 If they change in your snapshot, that indicates it may break someone else's E2E tests.
-So most using `data-qa` prefer they be left in by default. removeDataVId        | `true`            | Removes `data-v-1234abcd=""` from your snapshots.
+So most using `data-qa` prefer they be left in by default. removeDataCy         | `false`           | Removes `data-cy="whatever"` from your snapshots if true. `data-cy` is used by Cypress end-to-end tests.
+If they change in your snapshot, that indicates it may break an E2E tests.
+So most using `data-cy` prefer they be left in by default. removeDataVId        | `true`            | Removes `data-v-1234abcd=""` from your snapshots.
 Important if a 3rd-party component uses scoped styles, to prevent ID changes from breaking your `mount` based tests when updating a dependency. removeIdTest         | `false`           | Removes `id="test-whatever"` or `id="testWhatever"`from snapshots. **Warning:** You should never use ID's for test tokens, as they can also be used by JS and CSS, making them more brittle.
 Use `data-test-id` instead. removeServerRendered | `true`            | Removes `data-server-rendered="true"` from your snapshots if true.